halocxent/terminal-browser/README.md

 # terminal-browser

-A simple terminal-based browser written in Python.
+A simple and lightweight terminal-based browser written in Python.
 This project made around 7 mins so do not expect good stuff.

 ## Requirements